ekit-studio/.github/profile/README.md

 > **Status**: V0 Beta – Private (non open source)

-Ekit allows developers to create dynamic pages and components using a custom Handlebars-like templating engine, connected to MongoDB datasources, rendered via SSR, and edited in a modern UI with live preview, AI-assisted multilingual data, and snippet generation.
+Ekit allows developers to create dynamic pages and components using a custom Handlebars-like templating engine, rendered via SSR, and edited in a modern UI with live preview, AI-assisted multilingual data, and snippet generation.

 ---